Leading the way in our pursuit of excellence in philanthropy

 Surina Sproul, Vice President, Marketing & Communications, BC Children's Hospital FoundationSurina Sproul

-Surina joined BC Children’s Hospital Foundation in 2016.
-As Vice President of Marketing & Communications, she oversees brand stewardship and strategy, and leads a team of marketers, writers and designers who help inspire support for one of the most recognized and highly regarded institutions in the province through powerful storytelling.
+Surina joined BC Children’s Hospital Foundation in 2016 and oversees brand strategy and stewardship, driving public awareness and engagement to advance support for one of the most recognized and highly regarded institutions in the province.
+She leads a team of passionate strategists, marketers, communicators and creatives.

 Prior to joining the Foundation, Surina spent over a decade in advertising at Wasserman & Partners.
-While there, she played an instrumental role in strengthening the brands of many iconic BC-based companies—with a focus on marketing to drive positive social change.
+While there, she played an instrumental role in strengthening the brands of many iconic BC-based companies—with a focus on marketing to drive positive social change—from road safety to recycling.
+She also has a background in event fundraising and management through her previous work with the Canucks For Kids Fund and at the Vancouver 2010 Olympics.

-Surina holds a Bachelor of Commerce degree from the Sauder School of Business at the University of British Columbia.
+Surina holds a Bachelor of Commerce in Marketing from the Sauder School of Business at the University of British Columbia.
+She is a food-lover, travel-seeker, and is easily delighted by beautiful words and forest walks.

 Rita ThodosRita Thodos

 Rita joined BC Children’s Hospital Foundation in 2015.
-She currently oversees the annual fundraising teams in Corporate, Community and Business Development.
+She currently oversees all fundraising teams, as well as the event experience and donor experience teams.

 Rita is a YWCA Women of Distinction Award Nominee, a multiple JDRF National Award winner and an active member of her community.
 She has served as a member of the Canadian Diabetes Strategy Review Committee and is an active member of the Association of Fundraising Professionals as an e-Career mentor.
-Rita holds a Certified Fundraising Executive designation.
+Rita holds a Certified Fund Raising Executive (CFRE) designation.
+She is an occasional backyard gardener, recent dog lover, and dreams of frequent travel to Sardinia.

 “What an incredibly rewarding place to work.
-Each and every day, there is remarkable work being done on this campus that is transforming healthcare outcomes for the kids we serve.
+Every single day, there is remarkable work being done on this campus that is transforming healthcare outcomes for the kids we serve.
 When we can align a donor’s passion to the work or specific project taking place at the hospital—magic happens.”

 Joanne Waxman, Vice President Strategic PartnershipsJoanne Waxman